-I don’t THINK I’m technically required to disclose those metrics (the threshold for the regulatory requirement is buying, receiving for commercial purposes, and/or selling personal information from 10 million or more consumers in a calendar year, and it would take some truly outlandish interpretation of the law’s definitions for me to come anywhere near that), but the extremely ominous warning email from the attorney general’s office put me in a “better safe than sorry” mood.
+I don’t THINK I’m technically required to disclose those metrics (the threshold for the regulatory requirement is buying, receiving for commercial purposes, selling, or sharing for commercial purposes personal information from 10 million or more consumers in a calendar year, and it would take some truly outlandish interpretation of the law’s definitions for me to come anywhere near that), but the extremely ominous warning email from the attorney general’s office put me in a “better safe than sorry” mood.
 (To be clear, it was a mass email not individually directed at me — I am, unhappily, on their CCPA mailing list — but it triggers a panic attack every single time.)

 As with many aspects of these regulations, the disclosure requirements include a series of demands that are, as often as not, framed in ways that are not nearly as clear or understandable (to say nothing of practical) as the people who wrote the regulations seem to have thought.
 (For instance, I know that “mean” and “median” are not the same thing, but I’m not at all sure the attorney general’s office does.)
 Given that the potential consequences for even an accidental violation of any of the regulations to which they decide I’m subject are ruinously expensive, that is far from comforting.